Hydrogen atom: Energy levels

-which satisfies and takes the form

 Visualizing the hydrogen electron orbitals

 The image to the right shows the first few hydrogen atom orbitals (energy eigenfunctions).
 These are cross-sections of the probability density that are color-coded (black represents zero density and white represents the highest density).
 The angular momentum (orbital) quantum number ℓ is denoted in each column, using the usual spectroscopic letter code (s means ℓ = 0, p means ℓ = 1, d means ℓ = 2).
 The main (principal) quantum number n (= 1, 2, 3, ...) is marked to the right of each row.
 For all pictures the magnetic quantum number m has been set to 0, and the cross-sectional plane is the xz-plane (z is the vertical axis).
 The probability density in three-dimensional space is obtained by rotating the one shown here around the z-axis.

 The "ground state", i.e. the state of lowest energy, in which the electron is usually found, is the first one, the 1s state (principal quantum level n = 1, ℓ = 0).

 Black lines occur in each but the first orbital: these are the nodes of the wavefunction, i.e. where the probability density is zero.
 (More precisely, the nodes are spherical harmonics that appear as a result of solving the Schrödinger equation in spherical coordinates.)

 The quantum numbers determine the layout of these nodes.
 There are: